 a) Beginning Stages of Deregistration:

-If your CC or Company is in ‘deregistration’ you first need to make sure if your Company can still be revived via Annual Returns.
+If your CC or Company is in ‘deregistration’ you first need to make sure if your Company can still be revived by getting your Annual Returns up to date.
 The total cost to revive the entity (including all fees and penalties) depends on the amount of years that the annual fee has been outstanding.
 There will be no need for you to deal with CIPC or to open an admin panel with CIPC as we take care of that for you.

 Revive your Company online by completing and submitting the Annual Returns Form online as soon as possible